UniversalAptronym/Locus-Server/Instructions/Getting_a_Domain_Name_(Web_URL).md

 1. Go to [IPchicken](https://ipchicken.com/) to find your router's **global IP address**.
 It should be of the form **XXX.XXX.XXX.XXX**, where each **XXX** can be 1, 2, or 3 digits.
 This is the mailbox for your piece of the internet. **Write this down.** It will be used in this section and future sections.

 2. Go to [Cloudflare's website](https://www.cloudflare.com/).
 We recommend bookmarking this website in case you ever need to manage your account in the future.
 Click the `Sign Up` button to make an account.
-Select the `Free` option. ("Free" means you are opting to not pay for Cloudflare support and extra features.
+Select the `Free` option.

+**Note:** "Free" means that you are opting to not pay for Cloudflare support and extra features.
 Businesses need these features, but you do not.
-You will still have to pay for the web domain you will be using.)
+You *will* still have to pay for the web domain you will be using.

-3. Once you have an account, go to your [Cloudflare dashboard](https://dash.cloudflare.com).
+5. Once you have an account, go to your [Cloudflare dashboard](https://dash.cloudflare.com).
 You should be at `Account Home`.
 If not, click that tab on the left.
 Click `Add A New Domain`, then `Or register a new domain ->`.
 Enter your desired URL into the search bar to see if it's available.
 We recommend selecting a **.org** or **.com** address, as these are open to anyone to register. `Confirm` your desired URL and purchase it.

 <img src="../Media_Repository/Cloudflare_Account_Home.png" alt="Cloudflare account home" title="Cloudflare account home" width="35%"/> <img src="../Media_Repository/Cloudflare_New_Domain_1.png" alt="Cloudflare new domain 1" title="Cloudflare new domain 1" width="25%"/> <img src="../Media_Repository/Cloudflare_New_Domain_2.png" alt="Cloudflare new domain 2" title="Cloudflare new domain 2" width="30%"/>